well-in-that-case/StandLLS/README.md

 ## Native Intellisense
 You can try giving this a shot, but it's likely to grind VSC to a halt.
 The file is _massive_ and the Lua extension struggles to load it.
+### Note
+One thing I've noticied is, by utilizing the setting above, native intellisense will work fine.
+However, if the natives file is in your workspace, then it will not work.
+Configure your workspace appropriately if you'd like to use native intellisense.